masterxavierfox/velero/restore-hooks_product-requirements.md

 *   Provide observability/status of restore commands run in restored pods
 *   Extend restore logs to include status, error codes and necessary metadata for restore commands run during restore operations for enhanced troubleshooting capabilities
 *   Provide post-restore hooks for customizing end of restore operations
+*   Include pre-populated data that has been serialized by a Velero backup hook into a container or external service prior to allowing a restore to be marked as completed.

 Non-goals